AnnaKuvarina/exchange-rate-service/README.md

 - find out the current dollar (USD) to hryvnia (UAH) exchange rate;
 - sign an email to receive information on exchange rate changes.

+Undone task:
+- send email with the currency rate to subscribed emails;
+- validation for email format.

 ## Folder structure
 /api - holds the swagger file
 /cmd - contains main.go file and config file